nnbuainain/database_inpa_crg/README.md

 <p align="center"> <img src=/png/logo_inpa_crg.png width="250" alt="bird_pic" class="center"></p>

 INPA's genetic resources collection holds over 75,000 genetic samples of birds :owl:, fishes :blowfish: and herps :frog: :snake: (Reptiles and Amphibians).
-It's one of the largest collections of genetic material of Amazonian vertebrates in South America, and constitutes an invaluable heritage for Brazilian and Amazonian people.
+It's one of the largest collections of genetic material of Amazonian vertebrates in South America, and constitutes an invaluable heritage for the Brazilian and Amazonian peoples.

-The database is currently managed in three excel files, separately, by each of three large animal groups.
+The database is currently managed in three excel files, separated by each of three large animal groups.
 Considering the importance of the material, it is time for the creation of a proper, safe, easy to manage and public-accessible database.

 ## Goals